Hier auf Deutsch: https://legal.epsilon.com/eu/privacy-policy-services-de

 “Pseudonymous Personal Data” is Personal Data that cannot be attributed to a specific individual without the use of additional information, for example 'John Smith' converted to “#12345”.
 Online identifiers such as Cookie IDs and Device IDs are usually considered Pseudonymous Personal Data.

-“Services” means the adverting services that we provide to our clients, including services referred to as “Discovery”, “Prospect” and “Digital Media Solutions”.
-The definition of “Services” does not include services that Epsilon provides to its clients as a processor (as defined by GDPR), including services referred to as “Customer”, “Messaging”, “Loyalty” the “Abacus Alliance UK”.
+“Services” means the adverting services that we provide to our clients, including services referred to as “Discovery”, “Prospect”, “Digital Media Solutions”, “CitrusAd” and other services that utilises our identity graph/CORE ID.
+The definition of “Services” does not include services that Epsilon provides to its clients as a processor (as defined by GDPR), including services referred to as “Messaging”, “Loyalty” and the “Abacus Alliance UK”.